 - – Fully Lined Tailored Skirts.
 This is the correct way to make a skirt.
 Not everybody does.

 - – Insulated Seat Pad For Added Comfort.
 Standard

 - – Joints Are Mortise And Tenon Or Double Dowelled, Glued, & Corner Blocked For Durability.
 Good (but not great) joint construction techniques.

 - – Wood Legs On Skirted Frames Are Built Into The Frame For Strength & Durability.
 Exposed Wood, Decorative Legs Are Securely Mounted To The Base Of The Frame.
 Built-in legs are stronger than screw in legs, but make it harder to fit a sofa through a doorway.
 If your Craftmaster sofa does not have a skirt, you probably will have screw-in legs.
 Heavier pieces, such as sleepers and recliners usually have built-in legs.

-It is supposed to be a step-up in quality.
+This 40 year old company is a slight step-up in quality.

-Minimal matching of striped and patterned fabrics.
-(Cushion stripes and patterns line up, but these are not usually lined up with the stripes or patterns on other parts of the furniture.)
+Cushion stripes and patterns line up, but these may not be lined up with the stripes or patterns on other parts of the furniture.)